fabacab/inline-gdocs-viewer/readme.txt

     .igsv-table td.even { /* styles for even-numbered cells (column 2, 4, 6...) */ }

 = A table appears, but it's not my spreadsheet's data!
-And it looks weird! = You should triple-check that you've published your spreadsheet.
+And it looks weird! = If you're still using the "old" Google Spreadsheets, you should triple-check that you've published your spreadsheet.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134).
+If you're using the "new" Google Spreadsheets, be sure you've selected either the ["Public on the web" or "Anyone with the link" Sharing options](https://support.google.com/drive/answer/2494886?p=visibility_options) for your Google Spreadsheet.

 = Can I remove certain columns from appearing on my webpage? = While you can't strip out columns like you can do with rows, you can [hide columns using CSS](http://maymay.net/blog/projects/inline-google-spreadsheet-viewer/comment-page-2/#comment-294582) with code such as, `.col-4 { display: none; }`, for example.